Oil & Gas FAQs

 All oil and gas companies operate differently and the City cannot speak as to the actions of a private company.
 The answer may be that the company is interested developing the minerals in certain areas and not in others.
 Another reason may be that in some areas of Brighton the landowners also own mineral rights and in some areas those minerals rights were retained by a previous owner, the railroad, or the developer.
 (See discussion about “split estate” above).

 Can I say no to companies who want to lease my minerals?

 Yes.
 If you have minerals rights, it is your property and you may do with it what you please.
 However, Colorado law also allows for property owners’ rights to be “forced pooled” by an oil and gas Operator.
 If a company wants to develop a large area that contains several parcels, it has the right, under state law, to request a pooling order from the state which allows the company to develop the minerals under all the parcels without the mineral owner’s permission.
 If you are forced pooled you will get 12.5% of your proportionate share of the oil and gas development until the Operator has recouped TWICE the cost of drilling the well and completing the well.
 Once the well “pays out” you then become a working interest owner and get your entire share of the oil and gas development.
-More information can be found here (What is Force Pooling?).
+More information can be found by viewing What is Force Pooling?
+(PDF).

 How are applications for drilling approved?

 Most oil and gas wells in the area are outside of the City limits.
 In those case, the decision to allow new oil and gas wells and associated facilities falls on the Colorado Oil and Gas Conservation Commission (COGCC) and the county government (Weld or Adams County).